Professor of Film & Media Studies

 Technology Studies, Global Media, Cultural Studies

-Lisa Parks, Ph.D. is Professor and former Department Chair of Film and Media Studies at UC Santa Barbara, where she is currently the Director of the Center for Information Technology and Society.
-Parks has conducted research on uses of media and information technologies in different national contexts.
-Her work is highly interdisciplinary and engages with fields such as geography, international relations, communication, and art.
-Parks is the author of Cultures in Orbit: Satellites and the Televisual (Duke UP, 2005), Vertical Mediation and the War on Terror (forthcoming), and Mixed Signals: Media Infrastructures and Cultural Geographies (in progress).
-She is co-editor of: Signal Traffic: Critical Studies of Media Infrastructures (U of Illinois, 2015), Down to Earth: Satellite Technologies, Industries and Cultures (Rutgers UP, 2012), Undead TV (Duke UP, 2007) and Planet TV: A Global Television Reader (NYU, 2003).
+Lisa Parks, Ph.D. is Professor and former Department Chair of Film and Media Studies (2008-2011) and served as Director of the Center for Information Technology and Society (CITS) at UC Santa Barbara from 2012-2015.
+Parks has research expertise in the areas of media history and theory, media and globalization, media arts and activism, digital cultures, experimental methodologies, and feminist criticism.
+She has written extensively about satellites as cultural technologies, and her current research is focused in two related areas: media infrastructure studies; and media, security and surveillance studies.
+An interdisciplinary scholar rooted in the humanities, Parks’ research engages with fields of geography, international relations, science and technology studies, communication, and art.
+Parks is the author of Cultures in Orbit: Satellites and the Televisual (Duke UP, 2005), Coverage: Vertical Mediation and the War on Terror (Routledge, forthcoming), and Mixed Signals: Media Infrastructures and Cultural Geographies (in progress).
+She is co-editor of: Signal Traffic: Critical Studies of Media Infrastructures (U of Illinois, 2015), Down to Earth: Satellite Technologies, Industries and Cultures (Rutgers UP, 2012), Undead TV (Duke UP, 2007) Planet TV: A Global Television Reader (NYU, 2003), and another in progress entitled Life in the Age of Drones (under contract, Duke UP).
 Parks has held visiting appointments at the Institute for Advanced Study (Wissenschaftskolleg) in Berlin, McGill University, University of Southern California, and the Annenberg School of Communication at the University of Pennsylvania.
-She has delivered invited lectures in more than twenty-five countries and is currently a PI on major research grants from the National Science Foundation and the US State Department.
+During the past decade, she has led international grant-funded research collaborations in Europe, Africa, and Central Asia, working with computer scientists, social scientists, artists, and local partners.
+Parks has delivered invited lectures in more than twenty-five countries and is currently a PI on major research grants from the National Science Foundation and the US State Department.
+She teaches such courses as Television History; Advanced Film Analysis; Social Media; Surveillance Cultures; Global Media; Media Historiographies; Women and Film; and War and Media.

 SELECT RECENT PUBLICATIONS